microsoft/vscode-docs/docs/editor/refactoring.md

 ### Extract Method

-Select the source code you'd like to extract and then select the lightbulb in the gutter or press (`kb(editor.action.quickFix)`) to see available refactorings.
+Select the source code you'd like to extract and then select the light bulb in the gutter or press (`kb(editor.action.quickFix)`) to see available refactorings.
 Source code fragments can be extracted into a new method, or into a new function at various different scopes.
 During the extract refactoring, you are prompted to provide a meaningful name.

 ### Extract Variable